Dynamic scaling near the Kasteleyn transition in spin ice: critical relaxation of monopoles and strings following a field quench: Dynamics: Theory

 Within the approximation of independent strings, we describe the configuration at time \(t\) after the quench only in terms of the number of strings \(N(\ell,t)\) of each length, neglecting all information about the positions and shapes of the strings.
 The spin-flip dynamics leads to an effective stochastic process for \(N(\ell,t)\), which involves four processes, illustrated in \reffig{FigString}: \begin{enumerate} \item If a spin is flipped downward in a region containing only up spins, a pair of monopoles are created on the adjacent tetrahedra.
 In terms of strings, this corresponds to creation of a string of length \(\ell = 1\).
 The energy change for this process is \(\delta E = 2\Delta + 2h\sub{u}\), including \(\Delta\) for each monopole plus the Zeeman energy of the flipped spin, and so its acceptance probability is \(r_* = P\sub{G}(2\Delta + 2h_u)=(e^{2(\Delta + h_u)/T} + 1)^{-1}\).
 For low string density, the number of spins available to flip can be approximated by the total number of spins, \(N\sub{s}\), and so the rate of string creation is \(N\sub{s}r_*\).

 \item A string grows when one of its terminating monopoles moves in a way that increases their separation.
-For an isolated string, this happens by flipping downwards any of \(4\) spins in the planes above and below, as shown in \reffig{FigString}(c).
-The number of monopoles is unchanged, and so the associated energy cost, \(\delta E = 2 h_u\), is entirely due to the Zeeman energy of the flipped spin.
-Because we neglect the spatial structure of the string, all \(4\) processes contribute to the effective rate \(r_+ = 4(e^{2h_u/T} + 1)^{-1}\).
+For an isolated string, this happens by flipping downward any of \(4\) spins in the planes above and below, as shown in \reffig{FigString}(c).
+The number of monopoles is unchanged, and so the associated energy cost, \(\delta E = 2 h_u\), is entirely due to the Zeeman energy of the flipped spin.\footnote{As noted in \refcite{Pal2024}, Coulomb interactions between monopoles, which we do not include here, would modify the energy cost, reducing the rate at which short strings grow.} Because we neglect the spatial structure of the string, all \(4\) processes contribute to the effective rate \(r_+ = 4(e^{2h_u/T} + 1)^{-1}\).

 \item Similarly, a string shrinks if one of \(2\) downward-pointing spins flip up, moving one of the two monopoles closer to the other.
 The Zeeman energy in this case is \(\delta E = -2h_u\), and so the rate is \(r_- = 2(e^{-2h_u/T} + 1)^{-1}\).